SongshGeo/Collective-Memory/README.md

 `decay_rates_fit.py` provides a process for fitting memory decay rates using survey data.

+`data_process.py` includes some functions related to actual datasets.

+`model_test` provides some functions for testing models' performance

+`simulating` provides encapsulated functions for simulating by socio-hydrological models.

 `processing_questionnaires_data.ipynb` used in processing data.

+`plotting_result1.ipynb`, `plotting_result2.ipynb`, `plotting_result3.ipynb`, three notebooks were used in visualization and analysis.

 `data/Processed_data_in_English.csv` is our survey data after processing.